 • an open square bracket [, autocomplete displays aggregation and relation functions.

-• a period . after a module name, autocomplete displays line items in the module.
+• period.. after a module name, autocomplete displays line items in the module.

 If you press Escape, autocomplete hides suggestions until you type more.